Answers to frequently asked questions around furlough leave

 The word ‘furlough’ generally means temporary leave of absence from work.
 This can be due to economic conditions affecting one company, or matters affecting the whole country.
 Until now the expression has not carried any meaning in UK employment law but has been temporarily introduced in response to the unprecedented situation presented by the COVID-19 pandemic.
 This does not mean that the fundamentals of employment law have changed, simply that this scheme adds to them.

 Furlough leave has been temporarily introduced by the government to provide employers with an option to keep employees on the payroll without them working; while working reduced hours is allowed under the flexible extension to the furlough scheme (starting in July).
 As the furloughed staff are kept on the payroll, this is different to being laid off without pay or being made redundant.
-The ability to furlough employees is designed to support employers who are severely affected by coronavirus.
+The ability to furlough employees was designed to support employers who are severely affected by coronavirus.

-This provides employers with another option when reviewing the circumstances of their business (as an alternative to redundancies or being laid off without pay) and each employer will need to review this option carefully (alongside legal advice) to pursue the best option for them.
+This provides employers with another option when reviewing the circumstances of their business, as an alternative to implementing redundancies or lay offs without pay.
+Each employer will need to review options carefully (alongside legal advice) to pursue the best option for them.

-The Coronavirus Job Retention Scheme which was originally scheduled to finish at the end of June is extended until the end of October.
+The Coronavirus Job Retention Scheme was originally scheduled to finish at the end of June.
+This has been extended until the end of October.
 It is critical for employers to understand the relevant dates and the fine detail.
 The key dates are outlined below.